hoch98/CraftYun83/README.md

 ------

-#### Hello, my name is FourMC, and I'm a middle school student in the Taiwan
+#### Hello, my name is FourMC, I'm a middle school student in the Taiwan, and I am currently working on a multiplayer 3D FPS Game using Three.JS!
 #### Feel free to add me on my discord!

 <br />